 The first hole opens up with a classic risk and reward tee shot; the best line is straight over the bunkers on the left-hand side of the fairway, which have been positioned perfectly.
-Finding the left-hand side of the fairway will give you the most straightforward approach to the green with huge steep swales surrounding.
+Finding the left-hand side of the fairway will give you the most straightforward approach to the green with huge steep swales surrounding it.
 The right-hand side of the fairway is the safest option but will leave a very tricky second shot to a tough putting surface; par is always a great score on the 1st.

-The risk and reward theme will flow over the following holes and calculating your risks is essential if you are to score well on the Twenty Ten.
+The risk and reward theme will flow over the following holes, and calculating your risks is essential if you are to score well on the Twenty Ten.

-The Europeans had a healthy 3 point lead going into the last day of the singles.
-Still, a strong last day from the Americans meant that the decisive point had to be secured from the very last match of Graeme Mcdowell and Hunter Mahan where Mcdowell secured the win on the 17th green with a five foot putt to secure the 14 ½ vs 13 ½ win.
+The Europeans had a healthy 3-point lead going into the last day of the singles.
+Still, a strong last day from the Americans meant that the decisive point had to be secured from the very last match of Graeme Mcdowell and Hunter Mahan where Mcdowell secured the win on the 17th green with a five-foot putt to secure the 14 ½ vs 13 ½ win.

 When booking your next weekend golf break deal to Celtic Manor, include the Twenty Ten on your itinerary.